Operation Desert Hawk: Ceasefire

 The British Prime Minister Harold Wilson proposed a ceasefire on 28 April.
 Both countries signed an agreement to settle the disputed border through international arbitration by the International Court of Justice on 30 June 1965.
 The ceasefire became effective on 1 July 1965.
 India and Pakistan both agreed to demarcate the border by a three-member arbitration committee.
-The possibility of the armed conflict escalation was avoided by the active interventions of the British Prime Minister and the United Nation's Secretary-General.
+The possibility of the armed conflict escalation was avoided by the active interventions of the British Prime Minister and the United Nations Secretary-General.
 Both nations withdrew all troops from the disputed and held areas after the peace talks as of 30 June and a pre-conflict status as of January 1965 was established.
 The dispute later on went for Indo-Pakistan Western Boundary Case Tribunal and was resolved in 1968, in this Pakistan was awarded 780–828 sqkm of Kutch.

 Aftermath

 The Pakistan Army decision makers assessed the Indian Army's strength and capability based on the success in the Rann of Kutch area and headed towards their next planned execution of Operation Gibraltar in August 1965 which failed miserably.
 Despite India's repeated protests against the use of US-made weaponry by Pakistan against India, the President of the United States Lyndon B. Johnson took no effective action against Pakistan.
+The Indian Navy undertook a brief deployment of the aircraft carrier INS Vikrant to Gujarat as a show of force, prior to the ship going into overhaul the next month.

 This attack exposed the inadequacy of the Indian State Armed Police to cope with armed aggression.
 So after the end of the 1965 war, the government of India formed the Border Security Force as a unified central agency with the specific mandate of guarding India's international boundaries.
 The Border Security Force came into formal existence on 1 December 1965.

 Morarji Desai invited around 550 farmers, mostly Sikhs from Punjab, to settle and farm the land for border's safety and security.